Quick start

 When should I use the Slug Generator?

 Use it when your task matches one of these common needs: Create draft URL paths for tool pages and blog guides.
 Shorten long titles into readable slugs.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact text, spacing, line breaks, format, or platform rule the page asks for.

 What is the Slug Generator doing with my inputs?